 Smaller key size.
 The complexity of Paillier encryption increases with key size.
-Using a smaller key could considerably reduce the time taken [18].
+Using a smaller key could considerably reduce the time taken [19].

 I tested this on top of the alternative Paillier scheme from above.
-This resulted in linear reductions in encryption time: encryption under a 1024-bit modulus took half the amount of time as under a 2048-bit modulus and so on.
+This resulted in linear reductions in encryption time: encryption under a 1024-bit modulus took a sixth of the amount of time as under a 2048-bit modulus, and encryption under a 2048-bit modulus took a sixth of the amount of time as under a 4096-bit modulus.

 Vectorised plaintexts.
 The maximum size of a plaintext is |n|: in our case, this is 4096 bits.
 By considering this as a vector of 128 32-bit values, peers could use a single ciphertext to represent their entire state.
-[21] uses this process to allow embedded devices to make use of the homomorphic properties of Paillier.
+This process is discussed as a way to allow embedded devices to use Paillier encryption [22].

-Protocol 4.5 can be modified by instead testing that the given ciphertext is contained in a set of valid ciphertexts.
+Protocol 2.3.1 can be modified by instead testing that the given ciphertext is contained in a set of valid ciphertexts.
 There would still be a large number of Paillier encryptions required during this proof.